Copper units of pressure

 Copper units of pressure or CUP, and the related lead units of pressure or LUP, are terms applied to pressure measurements used in the field of internal ballistics for the estimation of chamber pressures in firearms.
 These terms were adopted by convention to indicate that the pressure values were measured by copper crusher and lead crusher gauges respectively.
 In recent years, they have been replaced by the adoption of more modern piezoelectric pressure gauges that more accurately measure chamber pressures and generally give significantly higher pressure values.
 This nomenclature was adopted to avoid confusion and the potentially dangerous interchange of pressure values and standards made by different types of pressure gauges.
 For example, it makes little sense to describe a maximum pressure as 300 MPa, and in case the pressure has been measured according to the CUP procedure it should be denoted as 300 MPa (CUP).

-Pressure is a fundamental physical parameter that is expressed in units of force divided by area.
-The unit of pressure in the avoirdupois system is pound per square inch, while the unit of pressure in the metric system is the bar, and the unit of pressure in the modern SI system is pascal (equivalent to newton per square meter).
-A chamber pressure measured with a copper crusher gauge would there be expressed in psi (CUP) in the British Imperial system and United States Customary system, bar (CUP) in the metric system, and MPa (CUP) in the SI system.
+Pressure is a fundamental physical parameter that is defined as force divided by area.
+The unit of pressure in the modern International System of Units is the pascal (equivalent to the newton per square metre).
+A chamber pressure measured with a copper crusher gauge would therefore be expressed in MPa (CUP) in the ISU.

 Methodology

 Estimation of pressure using CUP and LUP units is performed by a special crusher gun, which uses pressure applied to a piston to crush a carefully manufactured and calibrated copper or lead cylinder.
-The amount of deformation is compared to the amount of crushing produced by different pressures in pounds per square inch.
+The amount of deformation is compared to the amount of crushing produced by different pressures.
 Copper cylinders are used at high pressures, such as are generated by most handgun and rifle cartridges, and lead cylinders are used for low pressures such as are generated by shotgun shells.
 The crusher gun has a hole in the chamber that is linked to a piston, and upon firing, this piston is subjected to the pressure of firing.
 The piston then acts on the calibrated cylinder, crushing it slightly.
 The length of the crushed cylinder is measured and compared to a chart of lengths resulting from crushing cylinders with given amounts of pressure, and the corresponding force is the CUP or LUP pressure value.

-The American standards organization Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) published CUP pressure level standards for many cartridges.
+The American standards organisation Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) published CUP pressure level standards for many cartridges.